UoMResearchIT/r-shinysender/README.md

 ### 1. Make sure you have access to the server

+> [!WARNING]
-*You must be connected to Globalprotect (or be on the campus network) to upload an app* (You do not need to be connected to Globalprotect to view an app; these are visible worldwide)
+> **You must be on the campus network\* to upload an app**

+You do not need to be on Campus to view an app; these are visible worldwide.

+SSH access through GlobalProtect was disabled due to the phishing-incident in 2023, and as of 02/2025 it is still not available.

-If you are unsure, open a terminal and try to `ssh` into the server with your `<userid>`:
+If you are unsure, open a terminal (PowerShell on Windows) and try to `ssh` into the server with your `<userid>`:
 ```
 ssh <userid>@shiny.its.manchester.ac.uk
 ```